Iridar/WOTCResizeArmor/WOTCResizeArmor/ReadMe.txt

 The new UI panel with size and location sliders is located in the top right corner of the soldier appearance customization screen by default.
 There is a button you can use to hide it.

 In case the panel clips with UI elements from other mods, you can move it by holding the left mouse on that button to enable the drag and drop mode.
-Then move your mouse on top of the arrows to reposition it.
+Then move your mouse on top of the arrow icons to reposition it.
 Click at the center button when you're done.

+See the video for a demonstration.

 [h1]CONFIGURATION[/h1]

 Maximum body part size and movement distance can be configured in:
-[code]..\steamapps\workshop\content\268500\2833581072\Config\XComUI.ini[/code]
+[code]..\steamapps\workshop\content\268500\2969648947\Config\XComUI.ini[/code]

 [h1]REQUIREMENTS[/h1]
 [list][*] [url=https://steamcommunity.com/workshop/filedetails/?id=1134256495][b]X2 WOTC Community Highlander[/b][/url][/list]